shameusburp/TinyBird_DE_Test/README.md

 This python application is a local web application that uses parquet files from the NY Taxi service, https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 My approach was initially to find the 90 precentile of the distance traveled for a specific month but I went a little farther by curiousity to see how Uber influenced the data therefore the application can compare one month to another month.
 Uber started in May 2011.
+The 2009 data doesn't seem to have distance data therefore use months from Jan 2010 forward.

 The default distance from NY Taxi is in miles.